joedski/musings/Vue General/Journal 2019-06-12 - Computed Props (And Vuex Getters) Returning Functions and Other Strange Things.md

 >
 > - For fully-derived data, why property access there doesn't create new subscriptions.
 > - For returning functions, how not using it within another computed prop can cause a break in dependency tracking.
 > - How these then conspire to break expectations, and how to work around them.
 (If you're doing computed prop stuff, stick to computed props.
-Actually, that's just good advice generally.)
+Actually, that's just good advice generally.
+Also, it may not be as efficient as you think, and you're usually better off just creating the derived data rather than trying to lazify it via a returned function.)
+> - How, ultimately, this is all a result of this: Vue only does dependency tracking and subscription registration/deregistration during the _synchronous execution_ of any _Computor Function_.
 >
 > Lead in with these, maybe even just those exact bullet points, _then_ illustrate them.